-The drawing shenanigans of the 1989 Royal Rumble were interesting for a variety of reasons.
-“The Million Dollar Man” Ted DiBiase didn’t like the original number he pulled and…let’s just say everyone has their price.
+The drawing shenanigans of the 1989 Royal Rumble were interesting for various reasons.
+“The Million Dollar Man” Ted DiBiase didn’t like the original number he pulled, and… let’s just say everyone has their price.
 Luke and Butch, the Bushwhackers, drew their numbers and decided to trade for some wacky reason no one will ever understand.

 Shawn Michaels and Marty Jannetty, The Rockers, drew their numbers and wished each other good luck just as a well-oiled tag team would do while Ax and Smash of Demolition truly had no idea how long their night was going to be.

 Ric Flair and Eddie Guerrero had a bit of a conflict during the 2005 Royal Rumble’s drawing process.
-One minute Flair was ecstatic about the number he drew and the next he was beside himself over a different number that was now in his possession.
+One minute, Flair was ecstatic about the number he drew; the next, he was beside himself over a different number that was now in his possession.

-This may be the old school fan in me but I enjoyed watching these moments as it added a little something extra to the suspense of it all.
-Watching the wrestlers pull their number from the tumbler and seeing the look their face gave us some hints as it reinforced the idea that anything can happen in the Royal Rumble.
+This may be the old-school fan in me, but I enjoyed watching these moments as it added a little something extra to the suspense of it all.
+Watching the wrestlers pull their number from the tumbler and seeing the look on their faces gave us some hints as it reinforced the idea that anything can happen in the Royal Rumble.